amorenoz/vdpa-deployment/README.md

 * `vdpa` CNI binary: Located in the **vdpa-cni** directory.
 The binary is located in `bin/vdpa`.
 This file must be copied to the default CNI directory, typically `/opt/cni/bin/`.
 See [vdpa-cni](#vdpa-cni).

+`make mlx` builds the same images as `make intel` but uses mellanox vdpa drivers instead.

 The sample application used in this deployment is the `dpdk-app-centos` docker image.
 The following set of commands will download and build the image.